 By Lara Hartog from The Best Travel Gifts

-If you are looking for the most beautiful natural wonders of Africa, Uganda is one of the best places to go.
-It’s not without reasons that Winston Churchill referred to Uganda as the Pearl of Africa when he first visited the country.
+If you are looking for Africa’s most beautiful natural wonders, Uganda is one of the best places to go.
+It’s not without reason that Winston Churchill referred to Uganda as the Pearl of Africa when he first visited the country.
 And Murchison Falls is one of the reasons that earned Uganda that nickname.